w3c/wai-website/pages/about/groups/task-forces/research-questions.md

 You can contribute to the work without being a member of the task force by commenting on or proposing solutions for open issues.

-Either comment / raise a new issue in the [Research Questions GitHub repository](https://github.com/w3c/rqtf/issues) or email the [chairs](https://www.w3.org/groups/tf/rqtf/participants/#chairs).
+Either comment / raise a new issue in the [Research Questions GitHub repository](https://github.com/w3c/rqtf/issues) or email the [task force](mailto:public-rqtf@w3.org) (<strong>Note:</strong> This email will go to a publicly archived mailing list).

 ### Become a participant in the task force